-Calculating square footage should be a straightforward and easy calculation.
+Calculating square feet should be a straightforward and easy calculation.
 However, in New York City’s co-ops and condos, the number you are given does not always reflect reality.
 Sometimes, seller’s agents or sponsors overestimate the size in an attempt to mislead buyers.
 Other times it is an honest error, perhaps one that has gotten repeated through the years.

 Given New York City’s high per square foot price, this is not a trivial matter.
 As with any significant investment, it is essential to thoroughly understand what you are receiving in exchange for your hard-earned money.

 There can be some reasons for different square footage calculations.
 Some brokers and sponsors include common spaces such as elevator shafts and hallway, and they can do so legally in some instances.
 Some errors are due to miscalculations, whether done intentionally or not.
 While the calculation is done with a laser, it is still subject to human error.
 An apartment with an odd layout adds to the challenge.

 The lenders weigh in.The lenders weigh in.